OCR-D/ocr-d.github.io/mets.md

 The original input images MUST have >= 150 ppi.

-Every processing step that generates new images and changes their dimensions MUST make sure to adapt the density explictly when serialising the image.
+Every processing step that generates new images and changes their dimensions MUST make sure to adapt the density explicitly when serialising the image.

 ```sh
 $> exiftool input.tif |grep 'X Resolution'